-The Current Budget includes the income and expenses of the borrower, co-borrower, adult household members not on the mortgage, and dependents.
+The Current Budget includes the income and expenses of all the adult Members in the household who may be living in your future home.
 This Current Budget captures the household's entire pattern of reliable income, debts, and ordinary expenses for one month.
 It provides a realistic evaluation of whether the household can save on a regular basis or not since everyone impacts the household's finances.
-Household members not on the mortgage can also affect your ability to afford a house based on their debt and income.
+Members not on the mortgage can also affect your ability to afford a house based on their debt and income.
 Remember: you want to avoid any unpleasant surprises when your monthly mortgage payment is due, so be conservative with your estimates.
 These should be actual amounts for your current situation using your bank, credit card, and other statements.
 All reliable sources of consistent household income and expenses must be included to determine the true cash flow.

-You and your NACA Counselor during your counseling session will complete a new budget called the Goal Budget that are estimates for when you live in your future home.
-It consists of all the current income and expenses for each member of the household (i.e., Borrowers, Co-Borrowers and Household Members) who will be living in your future home as well as your anticipated additional income and expenses.
+You and your NACA Counselor during your counseling session, will complete a new budget called the Goal Budget consisting of estimates for when you live in your future home.
+It contains all the current income and expenses for each Member of the household who may be living in your future home as well as your anticipated additional income and expenses.